 His were difficult shoes to fill.

 The remaining members of the Peachman family, particularly Jean, Mark and Paul (sons of the founder), have gone on to prove that Sapphire was (and is) more than one man.
 Under their control the company has developed into more of a team unit.
+Sapphire has recently become a 3rd generation family business, with Paul’s son joining its ranks.

 Maintaining the traditional high standards of service, they have ensured the company’s continued survival and evolution in a rapidly changing World which epitomises “survival of the fittest”.